fieryhenry/tbcms/README.md

 You can also change the public key the game uses to verify the server responses to your own public key from a key pair you generated.

-You can modify the `nyanko-service-prd.pem` file in the APK to use your own public key.
+You can modify the `assets/nyanko-service-prd.pem` file in the APK to use your own public key.
 You can generate a key pair using openssl:

 ```sh